-Weebly is developed by Square, and is therefore integrated into their POS system.
-Your site utilizes this, allowing you to manage customers from a unified dashboard.
-It's worth noting that in the long-term, there's a pivot towards Square's own ecommerce store builder, with new customers already being funnelled towards it.
-Existing Weebly customers will continue to be supported in terms of features and functionality, however.
+Weebly is developed by Square, and is integrated into their POS system.
+Your site utilizes this, so you can manage customers from a unified dashboard.
+It's worth noting that long-term, there's a pivot towards Square's own ecommerce store builder, with new customers already funnelled towards it.
+Existing Weebly customers will continue to be supported in terms of features and functionality.

 Zyro is the website builder for beginners.
 It features a very simple interface and a low starting price, both of which are perfect if you’re just starting out in website development and don’t want to make a heavy commitment just yet.
 The drag-and-drop interface is super intuitive and helps you set up a website with just a few clicks.

 There’s quite a collection of themes, separated into nine categories depending on your business niche.
 You can connect your store to and sell products on Facebook, Instagram, and Amazon.
 Zyro’s biggest selling point, however, is artificial intelligence, which it uses to develop your brand identity, via a business name generator, a slogan generator, an automated content creator, a logo maker, and a heatmap.